-- Keep trickle vents open and use extractor fans if you have them. - After a shower or bath, keep the fan running for at least 20 minutes. - If you need to dry clothes inside, do it in a small room with the door closed and a window open or a fan on. - Open the windows and internal doors every day for at least 5 minutes to let fresh air circulate. - Don't leave windows slightly open for long times; instead, open them wider for a short time. - Make sure air can move around furniture and inside closets. - Don't push furniture right up against the walls and keep closets tidy.
+- Keep trickle vents open and use extractor fans if you have them. - After a shower or bath, keep the fan running for at least 20 minutes. - If you need to dry clothes inside, do it in a small room with the door closed and a window open or a fan on. - Open windows every day for at least 5 minutes to let fresh air in. - Don't leave windows slightly open for long times; instead, open them wider for a short time. - Make sure air can move around furniture and inside closets. - Don't push furniture right up against the walls and keep closets tidy.